Prismatik/react-redux-starter/README.md

 ## Production

 2. `npm run build` will build and uglify files to `dist/` ready to push to production.

 ### Todos:

-* Update react, react-router, redux and react-redux deps.
-* Update babel to v6
-* Remove lodash in favour for babel object spread (I believe babel-preset-react has this)
 * Add in react-redux-router over the top of react-router
 * Configure (and update) redux-devtools
 * Add some basic tests for the example, including example redux tests & example react tests